stephenjohnlimb/boot/K8s.md

 You can do that by installing docker or buildAh etc.
 ```
+# You can also install with snap - but apt maybe be better
+# sudo snap install docker
+# sudo groupadd docker

 sudo apt-get install docker
 sudo usermod -a -G docker ubuntu
 exit